 Get back to them, always and after!

-Positive or negative, you are ought to be getting back to each review posted for your brand.
+Positive or negative, you ought to be getting back to each review posted for your brand.

-Do not forget that the influence goes way above what the certain user who posted it perceives about you (albeit it is somewhat critical too).
+Do not forget that the influence goes way above what the specific user who posted it perceives about you (albeit somewhat critical).

-Whilst just a small sum of users may post reviews, hundreds of thousands of them are reading through those.
-Brands who do not get back to negative reviews gives the observers two potential messages:
+While just a tiny sum of users may post reviews, hundreds of thousands read through those.
+Brands that do not get back to negative reviews gives the observers two potential messages:

 (1) the accusation may be true,

 (2) you do not care enough to attend to the pleas of your customers.